 If you’re the kind of man who can grow facial hair, you know upkeep is a daily or weekly task whether you like it or not.
 There are a lot of high-quality premium razor subscription services and electric shavers on the men’s grooming market, but what about the humble disposable?
 The best disposable razors for men let you perform quick everyday touchups on the fly.

 Thankfully, you can always head to the nearest convenience store to pick up a disposable razor.
 But if you’ve been in this boat before, you know every solution comes with new problems.
 In this case, which disposable razor should you buy?
-With established manufacturers like Gillette and Schick stocking shelves with slightly different options and upstart subscription services like Harry’s and Dollar Shave Club, there are a ton of options to consider.
+With established manufacturers like Gillette and Schick stocking shelves with slightly different options and subscription services like Harry’s, there are a ton of options to consider.

 To help you choose the best disposable razors for the job, we evaluated over two dozen of the best men’s razors.
 For our criteria, we considered the following factors:

 - Disposability.
 Technically any razor is disposable if you throw it in the garbage, but we’re mostly looking for one-piece razors with no removable head that are designed to be thrown out, handle and blades.
-But there’s only so many good options for those, so we also included the best semi-disposable razors, you know, the ones where you purchase multiple razor cartridges in a pack.
-These razors tend to be more expensive (often too expensive, in our experience), but there are some high quality options.
+But there are only so many good options for those, so we also included the best semi-disposable razors, you know, the ones where you purchase multiple razor cartridges in a pack.
+These razors tend to be more expensive (often too expensive, in our experience), but there are some high-quality options.

 - Price per razor.
 Disposable razors frequently come in packs of six or more, so you can figure out how much you’re paying per razor or per cartridge.